George Pólya

 George Pólya (/ˈpoʊljə/; Pólya György /hu/; December 13, 1887 – September 7, 1985) was a Hungarian-American mathematician.
 He was a professor of mathematics from 1914 to 1940 at ETH Zürich and from 1940 to 1953 at Stanford University.
-He made fundamental contributions to combinatorics, number theory, numerical analysis and probability theory.
+He made fundamental contributions to combinatorics, number theory, complex analysis, numerical analysis and probability theory.
 He is also noted for his work in heuristics and mathematics education.
-He has been described as one of The Martians, an informal category which included one of his most famous students at ETH Zurich, John von Neumann.
+He has been described as one of The Martians, an informal category of Hungarian-American scientists that also included one of his most-famous students, John von Neumann.

 Life and works

 Pólya was born in Budapest, Austria-Hungary, to Anna Deutsch and Jakab Pólya, Hungarian Jews who had converted to Christianity in 1886.
 Although his parents were religious and he was baptized into the Catholic Church upon birth, George eventually grew up to be an agnostic.
 He received a PhD under Lipót Fejér in 1912, at Eötvös Loránd University.
 He was a professor of mathematics from 1914 to 1940 at ETH Zürich in Switzerland and from 1940 to 1953 at Stanford University.
 He remained a professor emeritus at Stanford for the rest of his career, working on a range of mathematical topics, including series, number theory, mathematical analysis, geometry, algebra, combinatorics, and probability.
-He was invited to speak at the ICM at Bologna in 1928, at Oslo in 1936 and at Cambridge, Massachusetts, in 1950.
+He was invited to speak at the International Congress of Mathematicians at Bologna in 1928, at Oslo in 1936 and at Cambridge, Massachusetts, in 1950.
+He continued lecturing part-time and publishing books into his nineties, decades after his official retirement in 1953.

-On September 7, 1985, Pólya died in Palo Alto, California due to complications of a stroke he suffered during that summer.
+On September 7, 1985, Pólya died at age 97 in Palo Alto, California, due to complications of a stroke he suffered during that summer.
+He was survived by his wife Stella, after 67 years of marriage.